Karl Kennedy

 Karl Kennedy is a fictional character from the Australian soap opera Neighbours, played by Alan Fletcher.
 The actor previously appeared in the soap in 1987 as mechanic Greg Cooper.
 He made his first screen appearance as Karl during the episode broadcast on 20 September 1994.
 Karl and his family were created by Neighbours storyliners in an attempt to bring the show back to its roots.
-Karl was given the job of local GP to give him immediate links with other characters.
-Debuting shortly before his wife, Susan Kennedy, he is the longest-running continuously-appearing character in the series' history.
+Karl was given the job of local GP to provide him with immediate links to other characters.
+Debuting shortly before his wife, Susan Kennedy (Jackie Woodburne), and appearing continuously since his introduction, he is the longest serving character in the series' history.

 Creation and casting

 In 1994, the Neighbours storyliners decided to introduce the "solid" Kennedy family.
 They felt that they needed to take the show back to its roots when it seemed that all the houses on Ramsay Street were populated with misfits and distant relatives.
-Susan (Jackie Woodburne) was given the job of teacher at the local school and Karl was made the local GP, giving the family immediate links with other characters.
+Karl's wife Susan Kennedy (Jackie Woodburne) was given the job of teacher at the local school and Karl was made the local GP, giving the family immediate links with other characters.

-Fletcher had previously starred in Neighbours as Greg Cooper for a three-week guest role in 1987.
+Alan Fletcher had previously starred in Neighbours as Greg Cooper for a three-week guest role in 1987.
 When the character of Karl Kennedy came up, Fletcher auditioned for the role in the same way as he had for the role of Greg.
 He was subsequently cast in the show again seven years after his first appearance.
+Fletcher was pleased when he learned that Woodburne would be playing his character's wife, as they previously worked together on Cop Shop.
+He commented that they "struck a chord with each other when we first worked together".
 Fletcher admitted that when he joined the show again he thought he would be there for a year.
+He stated "I started on a one-year contract and the producers said, 'Do you want to do another year,' and I thought, oh, that is nice.
+Then my mind started turning towards four years but they kept asking me back.
+I don't know why."

 In 2009, Fletcher celebrated the 15th anniversary of his character's arrival on Ramsay Street.
-In 2014, Fletcher celebrated 20 years on the show.
+In 2013, Fletcher filmed his 4,500th episode.
+The following year, Fletcher celebrated 20 years on the show.
 He commented "I am planning to hang around for quite a while longer because I do love it too much, we're talking at the moment about a continuation."
+Of his longevity on the show, Fletcher explained that leaving for the US to find work would not have "suited" him or his family, who he said were his "focus the whole time I've been on Neighbours.
+He said he enjoyed the job too much and thought it would be "perverse" for him to leave something he loved.